lcanoalmarza/Characterization-of-the-Functional-Landscape-of-Somatic-Evolution-using-Protein-Language-Models/README.md

 **Usage:** Given a multifasta file containing wild-type and mutant sequences, plm_dissect provides four analytical modules: `score` (disruption quantification), `visualize` (functional interpretation of deviating features), `cluster` (variant clustering by disruption profile similarity), and `profile` (comparison against oncoKB-annotated variants).

+**Note** Due to big files of pre-computed concept-feature association, the complete plm_dissect tool could not be uploaded to this repository.
+We include a partial version without precomputed association for interpretability.

 ![plm_dissect Workflow](plm_dissect_workflow.github.svg)

 Example analyses demonstrating the tool's functionality are currently stored on the affected HPC cluster and could not be included here.